Mark Stout

 Mark Stout was the Historian and Curator at the International Spy Museum from 2010-2013.
-Presently he is the Director of the MA in Global Security Studies for Johns Hopkins University in Washington, DC.
-He is a former intelligence officer, having served with the State Department’s Bureau of Intelligence and Research and the Central Intelligence Agency.
+He is a former intelligence analyst, having served for thirteen years with the State Department’s Bureau of Intelligence and Research and the Central Intelligence Agency.
 He was also the founding President of the North American Society for Intelligence History.
-Dr. Stout is the co-author or co-editor of several books, most recently Spy Chiefs: Intelligence Leaders in the United States and United Kingdom (Georgetown University Press, 2017) He is also series co-editor of the Studies in Intelligence History series from Georgetown University Press.
-He holds a Ph.D. in History from the University of Leeds.
+For eight years he directed a master’s degree program in global security studies for Johns Hopkins University.
+Dr. Stout is the author of World War I and the Foundations of American Intelligence (University Press of Kansas, 2023).
+In addition, he is co-author or co-editor of several other books, including Spy Chiefs: Intelligence Leaders in the United States and United Kingdom (Georgetown University Press, 2017) and Covert Action: National Approaches to Unacknowledged Intervention (forthcoming from Georgetown University Press, 2025).
+Dr. Stout is a co-editor of the Georgetown’s Studies in Intelligence History book series.
+He has degrees from Stanford and Harvard and holds a Ph.D. in History from the University of Leeds.

 Presentation Topics